Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 1. BACKUP your mapUS folder to a safe location. <<DO NOT SKIP THIS STEP>>.
 The folder is \SteamLibrary\steamapps\common\Farming Simulator 22\data\maps\mapUS
 2. Extract the zip file (from the releases page) to a working directory
 3. Copy all files to \SteamLibrary\steamapps\common\Farming Simulator 22\data\maps\mapUS
+4. Replace all files
-4. Load the game and load Elmcreek in New Player mode.
+5. Load the game and load Elmcreek in New Player mode.
    <<IMPORTANT: While the game will load and is somewhat playable, this is currently for testing only!>>

 #Recommended Mods
 - Power Tools (from the in game ModHub)

 # To do (future versions)
+- package the files as a mod so that replacing the mapUS is no longer needed.
 - make all placeables, terrain edits and terraforming free
 - add all the 3D assets from all 3 base maps as placeables from the shop menu.
 - create a shop menu better suited for map creation